torch-ai/similar-web-js/README.md

 } catch (error) {}
 ```

+There is a limitation of 10 API request per second per SimilarWeb account; if 2 API keys belong to the same account,
+this limitation applies to both keys.

 ## License and agreements

 This package is provided through an MIT license.
 Usage of this package is freely available without restriction.